Judge: Trump administration violated law over smog findings

-SAN FRANCISCO (AP) - A federal judge says the Trump administration violated federal law when it failed to meet a deadline to identify all parts of the U.S. with dangerous smog levels.
+SAN FRANCISCO (AP) - The Trump administration violated federal law when it failed to meet a deadline to identify all parts of the U.S. that don't meet air quality standards for smog, a federal judge ruled on Monday.

-U.S. District Judge Haywood Gilliam on Monday ordered the U.S. Environmental Protection Agency to complete the designations by the end of April.
+U.S. District Judge Haywood Gilliam ordered the U.S. Environmental Protection Agency to complete the designations by the end of April.

-His ruling was for two lawsuits, including one filed by California, thirteen other states and the District of Columbia.
+His ruling was for two lawsuits, including one filed by California, 13 other states and the District of Columbia.

-The agency had until October 1, 2017 to designate what parts of the country were in and out of compliance with smog standards adopted during the Obama administration.
+The EPA had until October 1, 2017, to designate what parts of the country were in and out of compliance with tougher smog standards adopted during the Obama administration.

+The states' lawsuit said smog can cause or aggravate diseases including heart disease, bronchitis and emphysema, and the new standards would save hundreds of lives each year.

 The designations trigger a process that forces polluted regions to take steps to improve air quality.

-An email seeking comment sent to the U.S. Department of Justice was not immediately returned.
+An email for comment sent to the U.S. Department of Justice was not immediately returned.

+California Attorney General Xavier Becerra said in a statement on Monday that the state will "closely monitor" the EPA to make sure it meets the court's order.

+"We stand ready to do what's necessary to ensure that the EPA does not shirk its legal responsibilities," he said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.